TLC and Animal Planet

 Kaplan also served as director of advertising for Kraft General Foods where she was responsible for brand strategy, positioning, and advertising.
 Additionally, Kaplan was a vice president at Ogilvy & Mather, with clients including General Foods, AT&T and TWA.
 She also consulted to Warner Amex Satellite Entertainment on the development of a shopping channel.

 Kaplan is an alumna of Brown University where she majored in Semiotics.
-She and her husband live in New York City with their two sons, who claim to watch nothing but Animal Planet.
+She and her husband live in New York City with their two sons.